-The definition of severity used in the Road Accident statistics
+The definition of severity used in the Road Collision statistics

-The classification of the severity of an accident (as fatal, serious or slight) is determined by the severity of the injury to the most severely injured casualty.
-The police usually record this information soon after the accident occurs.
-However, if further information becomes available which would alter the classification (for example, if a person dies within 30 days of the accident, as a result of the injuries sustained in the accident) the police change the initial classification of the severity.
+The classification of the severity of an collision (as fatal, serious or slight) is determined by the severity of the injury to the most severely injured casualty.
+The police usually record this information soon after the collision occurs.
+However, if further information becomes available which would alter the classification (for example, if a person dies within 30 days of the collision, as a result of the injuries sustained in the collision) the police change the initial classification of the severity.

-For the purposes of the Road Accidents statistical returns:
+For the purposes of the Road Collisions statistical returns:

-a fatal injury is one which causes death less than 30 days after the accident;

-a fatal accident is an accident in which at least one person is fatally injured;

-a serious injury is one which does not cause death less than 30 days after the accident, and which is in one (or more) of the following categories:

-(a) an injury for which a person is detained in hospital as an in-patient or (b) any of the following injuries (whether or not the person is detained in hospital): fractures, concussion, internal injuries, crushings, severe cuts and lacerations, severe general shock requiring treatment or (c) any injury causing death 30 or more days after the accident;

-a serious accident is one in which at least one person is seriously injured, but no-one suffers a fatal injury;

-a slight injury is any injury which is neither fatal nor serious - for example, a sprain, bruise or cut which is not judged to be severe, or slight shock requiring roadside attention;

-a slight accident is one in which at least one person suffers slight injuries, but no-one is seriously injured, or fatally injured.
+- a fatal injury is one which causes death less than 30 days after the collision; - a fatal collision is an collision in which at least one person is fatally injured; - a serious injury is one which does not cause death less than 30 days after the collision, and which is in one (or more) of the following categories: - (a) an injury for which a person is detained in hospital as an in-patient - or (b) any of the following injuries (whether or not the person is detained in hospital): fractures, concussion, internal injuries, crushings, severe cuts and lacerations, severe general shock requiring treatment - or (c) any injury causing death 30 or more days after the collision; - a serious collision is one in which at least one person is seriously injured, but no-one suffers a fatal injury; - a slight injury is any injury which is neither fatal nor serious for example, a sprain, bruise or cut which is not judged to be severe, or slight shock requiring roadside attention; - a slight collision is one in which at least one person suffers slight injuries, but no-one is seriously injured, or fatally injured.

-From the middle of 2019 Police Scotland started to use the new CRaSH system for recording details of an accident.
+From the middle of 2019 Police Scotland started to use the new CRaSH system for recording details of an collision.
 This provides a more detailed definition of the severity of casualties.
 The following table lists the options for determining how severe an injury is.
 It should be noted that in some cases in 2020 although the most severe injury appears to be slight, if the casualty was subsequently admitted to hospital the casualty severity was classed as serious.
 The introduction of CRaSH has meant that the severity of injuries is recorded more accurately and has led to an increase in the number of serious injuries.
 Figures are therefore not directly comparable with those for the previous years.